-The usenet is just a glorified old (September 1993) and over-hyped webforum for use with e.g. Thunderbird .
-Usenet also offers an up- and download repository for binary files, known as alt.binaries which consists of fragmented junk mostly.
-So downloaded video files will not play at all.
-Usenet is a huge waste of disk space obviously.
+The usenet is an old (start in 1980 with peak in September 1993) and a somewhat hyped webforum-like thing for use with e.g. Thunderbird .
+Usenet also offers an up- and download repository for binary files, known as alt.binaries which consists of fragmented residue often times.
+So downloaded video files will not play at all, unless you happen to find a complete .nzb collection.
+Usenet has stuck with the technology of year 1980 software very much and even shirks technology like HTML except in designated areas such as news://news.neodome.net/alt.post-in-html.only

 Setting up the usenet indexer "newz nab" (just some NZB search engine running on a local Apache2) is very time-consuming and will hardly yield any benefit at all other than showing error messages.
 Hence most pages with NewsNab have died ages ago.